-With these doorbells, you will be taking similar considerations into account as those with a subscription, such as looking out for a hi-res camera (a 2K resolution should offer good quality video), as well as month's worth of battery life, if you're going for a wireless doorbell.
+With these doorbells, you will still have to take similar considerations into account as those with a subscription, such as looking out for a hi-res camera (a 2K resolution should offer good quality video), as well as month's worth of battery life, if you're going for one of the best wireless doorbells.

-We've taken a look at what's available on the market today that aligns with what we think makes a great video doorbell without a subscription, and selected a number of options based on everything from specs to reviews.
+We've taken a look at what's available on the market today, aligned them with what we think makes a great video doorbell without a subscription, and selected a number of options based on everything from specs to reviews.

 So, let’s get to it – here are some recommendations for the best video doorbell without a subscription out there today.

 - Eufy Smart Wi-Fi 2K Video Doorbell

 - Lorex 2K Video Doorbell

 Best Premium Video Doorbell Without A Subscription - Eufy Smart Wi-Fi 2K Video Doorbell

 The Eufy Smart Wi-Fi 2K Video Doorbell is a brilliant premium choice for those after a video doorbell without a subscription and is actually one of our top contenders for the best wireless doorbell, too.

 With it, you'll be getting some crisp and clear output thanks to a 2K resolution, and a 4:3 aspect ratio will also allow you to see more of your doorstep so you can see who or what's there.

 In addition, the Eufy Smart Wi-Fi 2K Video Doorbell features some useful pre-programmed responses for tasks such as telling someone to leave a package at the back door if you're too busy to answer the door directly.